jmnaste/AI-Workflow-Automation/docs/Communication/Post/post-0.md

-# Statement (not part of the series)
+# Statement

-Title: The Experiment — When No‑Code Delivers, and When Hybrid Is Required
+When No‑Code Delivers, and When Hybrid Is Required

-Purpose: Invite honest feedback from teams who invested in no‑code + AI automations but didn’t reach enterprise‑grade outcomes; set expectations for an outcome‑first approach and introduce the decision guide and three‑indicator walkthrough.
+Purpose: Share experience about no‑code + AI automations but without reaching enterprise‑grade outcomes; set expectations for an outcome‑first approach and introduce the decision guide and three‑indicator walkthrough.

 ---

 ## Paste‑ready LinkedIn post
-Nuanced truth: no‑code is excellent when the problem aligns with what the tool was designed to do.
-Step off that happy path—even for "simple" needs like unusual validations, partial failures, or versioning—and the workaround layers (custom scripts, brittle branches, ad‑hoc webhooks) quickly overtake the complexity of a small, well‑typed code module.
+No‑code is excellent when the problem aligns with what the tool was designed to do.
+Step off that happy path—even for "simple" needs and the workaround layers (custom scripts, brittle branches, ad‑hoc webhooks) quickly overtake the complexity of a small, well‑typed code module.

-Most teams poured time and hope into no‑code + AI automations and stalled on quality, scale, or security.
+No‑code + AI automations rapidly stalled on quality results, efficiency, or security.

 Our early experiments (prompts, RAG, agent builders, vibe coding) hit the same ceiling:
 - Difficulty achieving targeted functionality without complex orchestration/guardrails (grounding, evals, retries, versioning)